 One major problem is my parents passed it off as just a bad dream.
 Maybe others can relate, but let me put this as clearly and as bluntly as possible – Sleep Paralysis is one of the scariest and horrifying experiences to witness, it is much more than just a ‘dream’.

-From having it so much I know the warning signs, I get a throbbing feeling at the back of my head (that I can ‘hear’) this gets more intense and spreads down my body.
+From suffering from it for many years I know the warning signs, I get a throbbing feeling at the back of my head (that I can ‘hear’) this gets more intense and spreads down my body.
 If I sit up or move my body it stops the sleep paralysis from happening.
 This is obviously going to be different for everyone, I expect other people won’t have a window of opportunity or get warning signs.
 Another warning sign for me was they would always happen after a nightmare or bad dream so after waking up from one I knew it was going to happen.

 The Sciency Bit: The reason why this happens in the first place is due to the REM (Rapid Eye Movement) state of sleep, which is the deepest part of a sleep pattern, and this is when you typically dream.
 During this time the brain turns off the movement to your entire body to stop you ‘acting’ out your dreams in your sleep.
 (For some people this doesn’t happen, which is why sleep-walking can occur in those people).
-Now, for the sleep paralysis part, this is when the brain makes a ‘mistake’ and turns off body movement while you’re still conscious and then goes into a dream mode where the visions occur.
+Now, for the sleep paralysis part, this is when the brain makes a ‘mistake’ and turns off body movement while you’re still conscious and then goes into ‘dream mode’.

 Depression: The Internal Eternal Struggle

 Depression is a massive topic.
 Anxiety and Stress aren’t exactly small topics though!
 However, Depression is a whole different story with unique facts, symptoms. causes, and solutions.
-To better tackle this topic, and give this page more breathing space. >LINK UNAVAILBLE<
+To better tackle this topic, and give this page more breathing space. >http://www.dyspraxicfantastic.com/depression-internal_fight/<

 Before I wrap this page up I want to bring up the topic of suicide.
 Suicide is a long-term solution to a short-term problem and so it doesn’t solve anything and even if it did it’ll only create new problems.
 Sometimes in life, stress, anxiety, and depression can put you in a completely negative or sad mindset, so much so that you feel like ending it all, and I’ve been in that boat a fair few times.
 The thoughts can get overwhelming at times.